How to Regulate Your Nervous System as a Woman with ADHD

 Grounding: Grounding techniques involve reconnecting to the present moment by using your senses.
 For example, you can press your feet into the floor, focus on an object nearby, or even hold a piece of ice in your hand.
 These activities help bring your mind back to the here and now, shifting focus away from overwhelming emotions.

 Movement: A quick walk or a few minutes of stretching can reset your energy levels and help release physical tension.
-Yoga, dance, or simply walking around your house or outside can work wonders for both your body and mind.
+Yoga, dance, or simply walking, indoors or outside, can work wonders for both your body and mind.

 Safe Spaces: Create environments that promote calm.
 This could mean retreating to a quiet room, using calming scents like lavender, or wrapping yourself in a blanket.
 Your safe space acts as a sanctuary, giving you a physical place to rest and recharge.